Luther Bible: Emergence of modern German

 The spread of Luther's Bible translation had implications for the German language.
 The German language had developed into so many dialects that German speakers from different regions could barely understand each other.
-This led Luther to conclude that “I have so far read no book or letter in which the German language is properly handled.
+This led Luther to conclude that "I have so far read no book or letter in which the German language is properly handled.
 Nobody seems to care sufficiently for it; and every preacher thinks he has a right to change it at pleasure and to invent new terms."
 Scholars preferred to write in the Latin which they all understood.

-Luther's Bible translation, based primarily on his native Upper Saxon dialect and enriched with the vocabulary of German poets and chroniclers, led to a standardized German language.
-For this accomplishment, a contemporary of Luther's, Erasmus Alberus, labeled him the German Cicero, as he reformed not only religion but the German language also.
-Luther's Bible has been hailed as the first German 'classic', comparable to the English King James Version of the Bible.
-German-speaking Protestant writers and poets such as Klopstock, Herder and Lessing owe stylistic qualities to Luther's vernacular Bible.
-Luther adapted words to the capacity of the German public and through the pervasiveness of his German Bible created and spread the modern German language.
+Luther's Bible translation, based primarily on Saxon Chancery language used in royal courts and his native Upper Saxon dialect and enriched with the vocabulary of German poets and chroniclers, was a step on the path to a standardized German language, as Early New High German developed into modern "neuhochdeutsch."
+A contemporary of Luther's, Erasmus Alberus, labeled him the German Cicero, as he reformed not only religion but the German language also.

+Luther's Bible has been hailed as the first German "classic", comparable to the English King James Version of the Bible.
+German-speaking Protestant writers and poets such as Klopstock, Herder, and Lessing owe stylistic qualities to Luther's vernacular Bible.
+Luther adapted words to the capacity of the German public and through the pervasiveness of his German Bible, created and spread the modern German language.

+National identity

-Luther's vernacular Bible also had a role in the creation of a German national identity.
+Luther's vernacular Bible also had a role in the creation of a German national identity based on language.
 Because it penetrated every German-speaking Protestant home, the language of his translation became part of a German national heritage.
 Luther's program of exposure to the words of the Bible was extended into every sphere of daily life and work, illuminating moral considerations for Germans.
-It gradually became infused into the blood of the whole nation and occupied a permanent space in a German history.
-The popularity and influence of his translation gave Luther confidence to act as a spokesperson of a nation and as the leader of an anti-Roman movement throughout Germany.
+It gradually became infused into the culture of the whole nation and has occupied a permanent space in German history.

+According to some hagiographers, the popularity and influence of his translation gave Luther confidence to act as a spokesperson of a nation and as the leader of an anti-Roman movement throughout Germany.
 It made it possible for him to be a prophet of a new German national identity and helped form the spirit of a new epoch in German history.
+The existence of the vernacular Bible was a public affirmation of empowerment and reform, such as might deprive any elite or priestly class of exclusive control over words, as well as over the word of God.